ncatlab/nlab-content/pages/3/1/7/2/2713/content.md

    This item encodes the [[Riemannian metric]] and possibly a [[connection on a bundle|connection]].

-Below we discuss how one may think  of a spectral triple as being precisely the algebraic data defining the worldvolume [[QFT]] of the quantum [[relativistic particle|super particle]] propagating on a Riemannian target space (a [[sigma-model]].)
+Below we discuss how one may think  of a spectral triple as being precisely the algebraic data of [[supersymmetric quantum mechanics]] defining the worldvolume [[QFT]] of the quantum [[relativistic particle|super particle]] propagating on a Riemannian target space (a [[sigma-model]].)
 Accordingly this is just the beginning of a pattern.
 One degree up a [[2-spectral triple]] is algebraic data encoding a Riemannian manifold with [[string structure]].

 ### As 1-dimensional FQFTs
  {#As1DimensionalFQFTs}